wittmann-hk/OpenEats/README.md

 * `npm start`
 * Load `http://localhost:8080` in a browse and see the results.

-# TODO

-If you're looking for something to do, I'd love some help on the following:

-* React i18n.
-There is some basic support for this. but we must go deeper
-* Tests (both for django and react)
-* Working grocery list
-* Editing Recipes (WYSIWYG)
-* Improved UI.
-Right now I'm using mostly bootstrap styles to make things go.
-* Docker in prod.
-I would love to be able to have a compose file that I can just run in prod.

 # Dev Tips

 All of the data (excluding recipes) can be added to the DB using the Django REST GUI.
 The following is the CURL post I use to add recipes to the DB quickly for testing.
 You'll will need to either add your auth token as a header or disable the auth check in `api/v1/recipe/seralizers.py`.